hipsterjazzbo/LaraParse/README.md

 See `\LaraParse\Repositories\Contracts\ParseRepository` to learn what methods are available.

+If you want to bind the implementation to the contract you can populate the repositories array in the parse.php config (http://laravel.com/docs/5.0/container#binding-interfaces-to-implementations)

 #### Using master key

 If you need to use the master key for a query, you can do it like so: